lnikolenko/blockchain-developer-bootcamp-final-project/README.md

 3. `npm run start`
 4. Go to `http://localhost:3000` in your browser.
 Admin panel is located at `http://localhost:3000/admin`
 ## Deployment
+The web app (everyting inside the `client/`) folder and the smart contract (everyting EXCEPT the `client/` folder are deployed separately).
 ### Smart Contract
 The instructions are walking through the deployment of the contract to Ropsten via [Infura](https://infura.io/).
 1. Create an `.env` file inside `blockchain-developer-bootcamp-final-project`.